 Our Favourite Sussex Beaches

-Sussex has 225 km of coast from Chichester Harbour in the west to Camber Sands in the east!
+Sussex has over 200 km of coast from Chichester Harbour in the west to Camber Sands in the east!
 Dotted along that coast are dozens of beaches made up of a mixture of pebble, shingle, and sand.
 At last count, we found a total of 50 Sussex beaches (27 beaches in West Sussex and 23 in East Sussex) giving Sussex residents and visitors alike plenty of choice when it comes to a trip to the seaside.
-Most (but not all) Sussex beaches have restrictions for dogs during the summer so always check before setting off with your hound.
+Most (but not all) Sussex beaches have restrictions for dogs during the summer, so always check before setting off with your hound.

 Felpham and Aldwick beaches

-On a visit to Bognor recently we discovered these two beaches.
-Both Felpham and Aldwick have easy parking, café facilities and toilets just a bucket and spade away from the beach.
 As is typical along this stretch of coast, when the tide is out you are blessed with large stretches of sand.
 There’s a long promenade that links these two beaches via Bognor which is great for a cycle ride.
 Dogs are not allowed on the beach from May to the end of September.

-Beachcroft Hotel Beach Hut Suites, Felpham West Sussex
+Felpham Beach, West Sussex

 Climping and Elmer beaches